sunmockyang/zero-point-three/content/sections/04-Safa.md

 “It’s hard and terrible.
 I hate it so much,” said Safa about having to do a long-distance relationship.
 “We try to forget about the distance.
 We try to keep ourselves busy.”

-She smiled sadly, and turned her attention for the nineteenth or twentieth time that hour to her phone.
+She smiled sadly, and turned her attention for the 19th or 20th time that hour to her phone.

 She tapped her thumbs on the screen, composing yet another message to the love of her life, still thousands of kilometres away.